boniface/quick.io/docs/overview/client_architecture.rst

 ==================== =============================
 Function             Description
 ==================== =============================
-(constructor)        Creates an object (or control structure) for handling all Quick.IO requests. on                   Subscribe to an event on the server.
+(constructor)        Creates an object (or control structure) for handling all QuickIO requests. on                   Subscribe to an event on the server.
 This MUST update all internal structures to reflect that the client is now subscribed to the event and will be until `off` is called. one                  Subscribe to the event, receive one event, and unsubscribe off                  Unsubscribe from an event on the server